YouNow/younow.github.io/policy/en/rules.md

 - Re-broadcasting other users&#39; content without written permission
 - Sharing third party content from other sites or copy-right protected work of others

-For more information, read YouNow&#39;s Terms of Use here.
+For more information, please refer to YouNow's [Terms of Use](https://www.younow.com/policy/en/terms).

 **Respect the moderation team &amp; company staff.**